 Jessica has an extensive background in the in- home care field, both as a professional caregiver, staffing coordinator, and recruitment and development manager.
 Jessica’s compassion for senior’s stemmed from her Grandmother owning and operating an Adult Family home and her Step Dad owning and operating a convalescent Center.
 With this in her background Jessica has been able to hone her skills and search for well qualified and trained Caregivers in the Clark County area to add to the already wonderful team here at Elfin.
 Jessica is a very compassionate and caring individual who is extremely conscientious and detail oriented.
 Her strong understanding of state law, along with her ability to be organized, proactive, positive, and professional makes her a great fit for Elfin Services.
 Jessica is one of eight children and has four of her own ages 21, 15, 13, and 8.

-Cherilyn has had many years of experience as a Certified Nursing Assistant, with elderly and disabled adults.
-She has experience as a supported living coordinator.
-She has shown true compassion in dealing with clients with many challenges, which has honed her skills with organizing the best staffing possibilities for her clients.
-Cherilyn enjoys helping the caregivers expand their expertise.
 Cherilyn has been married since 2003.
-She and her husband adopted a child in 2014.
+She and her husband adopted a beautiful girl in 2014.
 She has 2 feisty miniature American Eskimo dogs.
 Cherilyn likes to spend time with her family going hiking, or going to the beach.
 She also likes to stay home to read or work on crafts in her spare time.
 She is also involved with her church on a regular basis.